emmajanedrews/base-template/_posts/2017-11-20-the-tucson-real-estate-market-is-going-strong-this-november.md

 {% include youtube.html %}

-Today I’m here with your November 2017 market report for the Tucson and Southern Arizona market.&nbsp;
+Today I’m here with your November 2017 market report for the Tucson and southern Arizona market.&nbsp;

 **Overall, our market is very good right now.** Compared to this time last year, prices are up just under 4%.
 The number of units sold is up just over 4%, so we’ve got good strength in our market.&nbsp;